History of the tank: German

-But Gen. John J. Pershing, Commander in Chief, American Expeditionary Forces (AEF), requested in September 1917 that 600 heavy and 1,200 light tanks be produced in the United States.
-When General Pershing assumed command of the American Expeditionary Force and went to France, he took Lt.
+General John J. Pershing, commander-in-chief of the American Expeditionary Forces (AEF), requested in September 1917 that 600 heavy and 1,200 light tanks be produced in the United States.
+When Pershing assumed command of the AEF and went to France, he took Lt.
 Col. George Patton, who became interested in tanks.
-They were then unwieldy, unreliable, and unproved instruments of warfare, and there was much doubt whether they had any function and value at all on the battlefield.
+They were then unwieldy, unreliable, and unproven instruments of warfare, and there was much doubt whether they had any function and value at all on the battlefield.
 Against the advice of most of his friends, Patton chose to go into the newly formed US Tank Corps.
 He was the first officer so assigned.

 The first American-produced heavy tank was the 43.5-ton Mark VIII (sometimes known as the "Liberty"), a US–British development of the successful British heavy tank design, intended to equip the Allied forces.
 Armed with two 6-pounder cannons and five rifle-caliber machine guns, it was operated by an 11-man crew, and had a maximum speed of 6.5 miles per hour and a range of 50 miles.
 Because of production difficulties, only test vehicles were completed before the War ended.

 The American-built 6.5-ton M1917 light tank was a close copy of the French Renault FT.
 It had a maximum speed of 5.5 miles per hour and could travel 30 miles on its 30-gallon fuel capacity.
 Again, because of production delays, none were completed in time to see action.
 In the summer of 1918 a 3-ton, 2-man tank, (Ford 3-Ton M1918) originated by the Ford Motor Company was designed.
 It was powered by two Ford Model T, 4-cylinder engines, armed with a .30 inch machine gun, and had a maximum speed of 8 miles per hour.
 It was considered unsatisfactory as a fighting vehicle but to have possible value in other battlefield roles.
 An order was placed for 15,000, but only 15 were completed, and none saw service in the War.

 American tank units first entered combat on 12 September 1918 against the Saint-Mihiel salient with the First Army.
 They belonged to the 344th and 345th Light Tank Battalions, elements of the 304th Tank Brigade, commanded by Lt.
 Col. Patton, under whom they had trained at the tank center in Bourg, France, and were equipped with the Renault FT, supplied by France.
 Although mud, lack of fuel, and mechanical failure caused many tanks to stall in the German trenches, the attack succeeded and much valuable experience was gained.
-By the armistice of 11 November 1918, the AEF was critically short of tanks, as no American-made ones were completed in time for use in combat.
+By the armistice of 11 November 1918, the AEF was critically short on tanks, as no American-made ones were completed in time for use in combat.